git-hamza/multi-label_multi_output_classification/README.md

 ---

-Task on Multi-label_multi-output classification is explained below.
+Multi-label_multi-output classification approach is explained below.

-## Approch Explained:
+## Approach:
-After reading the problem statement, we followed 3 steps to solve the problem i.e. `identifying problem`, `exploring dataset`, `model selection`, `code`.
+For solving the problem, 3 main steps were involved. `identifying problem`, `exploring dataset`, `model selection`.
+Finally, the coding part `code`.

 ### Identifying the problem:
-After going through the problem statement and dataset, it was observed that multi output model was needed to solve this problem.
-We had two major classes i.e. color and state (multi-output).
+After going through the problem statement and dataset, it was observed that model with multiple output was needed to solve this problem.
+We have two major classes i.e. color and state (multi-output).
 However, different colors and states could appear at the same time which made it multi-label classification.

 ### Dataset exploration:
 A total of `300` images/json were provided which is very low number for a deep neural network.
-After exploring the dataset, we observed that around `46` image did not have any color assigned to them.
-It would have made color class empty, so we assign `no_color` label to those.
-Moreover, we converted all labels to lower case so Green and GREEN could be counted as one green label.
+Morever, After exploring the dataset, we observed that around `46` json did not have any color assigned to them.
+It would have made color class empty, so we assigned `no_color` label to those.
+However, we converted all labels to lower case so Green and GREEN could be counted as one green label.

-There were total 16 unique labels in color class (including no_color) and 3 unqiue label in state class.
+There were total 16 unique labels in color class (including no_color) and 3 unqiue labels in state class.
-Out of these *19*, *9* of had below 10 instance in the label.
+Out of these *19*, *9* of them have 10 instance.
 It was clearly seen that there is imbalance but due to the time restriction we went for the modeling and kept the data as it is.
 ```
 green: 68